a-ads/blog/content/blog/best-ideas-for-crypto-gifts-for-christmas.md

 big_picture: ../../static/assets/short-32-.png
 popularity: "0"
 meta_title: Best ideas for crypto gifts for Christmas.
-What to give your crypto enthusiast friends | A-ADS Blog
+What to give your crypto enthusiast friends | AADS Blog
 meta_description: Check out our list of the best crypto gift ideas for Christmas at various price points and surprise your crypto enthusiast friends.
 From practical options like hardware wallets and VPN subscriptions to personalized